 A selection from Francis Grose’s “Dictionary Of The Vulgar Tongue” (1785)

-Alt...Image imitating a page from an old document, text (as in main toot): GREENHORN.
-A novice on the town, an undebauched young fellow, just initiated into the society of bucks and bloods.
+Alt...Image imitating a page from an old document, text (as in main toot): KNIGHT OF THE TRENCHER.
+A great eater.
 A selection from Francis Grose’s “Dictionary Of The Vulgar Tongue” (1785)

 [?]The Vulgar Tongue » 🤖 🌐